planetscale/docs/content/blog/gopher-con-sugu-interview.md

 Sugu: I can't pinpoint a specific part, but it was likely the fact that I simplied the topic to allow people with no formal compiler training to write a parser.
 And of course I enjoyed my talk, for myself.

-**Abhi: I definitely agree; I think [your talk](https://www.youtube.com/watch?v=tVpaSOGMeq4&t=1s) was impressively accessible to individuals with limited experience in the subject.
+**Abhi: I agree; regardless of experience, it's likely worth it for anyone to [check it out!](https://www.youtube.com/watch?v=tVpaSOGMeq4&t=1s).
 Moving on, what does the future of Go look like to you?**

 Sugu: The future of go is looking bright.
 Its adoption has been growing over the years.
 At GopherCon, over two-thirds of the audience were brand new Go programmers.